Nyerguds/MobiusMapEditor/MANUAL.md

 The default "Classic\TD" and "Classic\RA" folders are supplied along with the editor, so it is immediately usable in classic mode.
 The contents of these folders were taken from the official freeware releases of the games, supplemented with some files from the Red Alert expansion packs.
 For the exact expected contents of the folders, see the "Classic files listing" section below.

+The extra theaters available for Tiberian Dawn and Red Alert in the upgraded community releases of the classic games are supported if their mix files are found in the configured folders.
+To achieve this, you can either copy the theater .mix archives from the classic install folder into into the classic folder provided with the editor (see "Classic files listing" section below for the exact names), or point the **ClassicPathTD** / **ClassicPathRA** folder to your own classic game install folder.

+Note that for Red Alert, the editor uses the DOS versions of the infantry sprites, and the community version of Red Alert does not contain those for the expansion pack infantry.
+To amend this, copy the "lores1.mix" file from "Classic\RA\" into the Red Alert game folder.
+This will not have any effect on the game itself; it only uses the connents of "hires1.mix".

 ### General editor options

 * **EnableDpiAwareness**: On some machines with high dpi monitors, people might have odd issues where the positioning of the indicators on the map doesn't correctly match the map tiles.
 If this happens, enabling this option might fix the problem.